-A key to effective retail management and delivery services in the Postal Service is a responsive working relationship with the public.
+A key to effective retail management and delivery services in the Postal Service is a responsive, working relationship with the public.
 The public expects timely and consistent service at affordable rates.

-The Customer Satisfaction Index (CSI) indicates that prompt response to and resolution of customer complaints will increase customer satisfaction with the complaint handling process.
-The Customer Satisfaction Index, as well as complaints received by telephone, letter, e-mail, facsimile mail, or in person, points out areas where the Postal Service receives low marks from customers and where service needs improvement.
-Customers also suggest ways to better meet their needs, as well as offer positive feedback for superior service.
+Customer Experience Insights data indicates that a prompt response to and resolution of customer complaints will increase customer satisfaction with the complaint handling process.

+Postal Service employees are to provide a timely, customer-friendly, and professional resolution to customer complaints.
+A prompt response and resolution of customer complaints will increase customer satisfaction and loyalty.